gwen-williams/WeedsPy_MCMC/README.md

 PYTHON WeedsPy_MCMC.py
 ```

 All functions to carry out the `emcee` sampling are placed inside a Python class within the `WeedsPy_MCMC.py` Python script.
-Unfortunately, due to the nesting of the Gildas/Python `Sic` commands, any calls to the Gildas/CLASS terminal with `Sic` will not be recognised if placed in a secondary Python script that is then called by a primary Python script.
-As such, the Python class object that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script.
+Unfortunately, due to the nesting of the Gildas/Python `Sic` commands, any calls to the Gildas/CLASS terminal with `Sic` will not be recognised if placed in a secondary Python script that is then called by the primary Python script you run in the CLASS terminal.
+As such, the Python class that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script.
 Example scripts are shown in the `example_scripts` directory of how you should structure your analysis script.

 ## Future work

-* The biggest bottle-neck with this code is the run time.
+* These scripts are not parallelised.
 We are currently looking into parallelisation, and hope a future version will include an option for this if possible.

 * We currently rely on the user to create the `.30m` files of their observed spectra themselves.
 A future version of this script may include a function to convert `.fits` files to `.30m` files.